codacy/docs/docs/getting-started/integrating-codacy-with-your-git-workflow.md

 1. When activating the integration, enable the option **Status checks** (GitHub) or **Pull request status** (GitLab and Bitbucket).

-    This instructs Codacy to report to your Git provider whether the status checks on a pull requests are passing or failing, based on your quality settings.
+    This instructs Codacy to report to your Git provider whether the status checks on a pull request are passing or failing, based on your quality settings.

 ## 3. Using code coverage as a quality gate {: id="coverage-gate"}